QuakeEngines/QuArK_quake_editor-clone/source/trunk/DELPHI-README.txt

     Important : with Delphi 2 and 3, if the source code of any component is modified, you must do Component, Rebuild library.
-Be careful about it as Wincvs will probably not explicitely warn you that the component source code was modified.
+Be careful about it as Wincvs will probably not explicitly warn you that the component source code was modified.
 With later versions of Delphi I guess (but I'm not sure) that recompiling occurs automatically.